-Recipes from Scotland: Cullen skink, skirlie, mussel stew, with shortbread and scones to follow.
+Real-deal totally basic recipes from Scotland here and on other linked pages: Cullen skink, skirlie (our preoccupation with oatmeal), what to do with kail, also tatties and herring, mussel stew, with shortbread and scones to follow.
 Oh, and hairy tatties.
-As made by my granny.
-Yes, really.
+As made by my very own granny.
+Authentic or what?

-Here are some recipes from Scotland.
-They are very much traditional recipes and these days much modified - for example, not everyone today makes the famous Cullen Skink with a real fish stock, or just add chunks of potato, rather than the suggested mashed potato as a thickener.
-Recipes evolve.
-These recipes from Scotland link back into domestic culinary traditions, long before fan-assisted ovens and microwaves.
+For example, not everyone today makes the famous Cullen Skink – see below – with a real fish stock, or just add chunks of potato, rather than the suggested mashed potato, as a thickener.

-(Pictured here) From Eyemouth to Kirkwall and beyond on the east side of Scotland, there are quality fish shops.
+(Pictured here) From Eyemouth to Kirkwall and beyond on the east side of Scotland, there are quality fish shops – so you can get the smoked fish for the Cullen skink.
 Give the supermarkets a miss just this once, will you?

 Beef – mixed vegetables – water – seasonings

 Make beef stock from a leg of beef.
 (No stock cubes in those days!!!!)
 Reserve the choicest parts of (what my granny would have called) the ‘boiling beef’.

 Cut up whatever vegetables you can find in your kailyard– for example carrots, neeps, leeks, onions, cabbage etc, blanch for ten minutes.

 Add to the stock base and boil till tender.
 Add the chopped bits of boiling beef to the tureen and serve the soup seasoned.